Ulug2/movie-website/README.md

 ## Contact

-For any inquiries, please contact [your email address].
+For any inquiries, please contact khaiul01@gettysburg.edu